romainberger/romainberger.com/_posts/2014-06-17-music-production-tips-part-1.markdown

 ## Global sound
 I have a basic session that I use as a boilerplate to record or compose pretty much everything.
 I've set it as default session in Live so in a few seconds I have everything I need to start working.

-It's composed of a groups with several tracks in it:
+It's composed of groups with several tracks in them:

   * Drums
     * Superior Drummer 2 (+ Metal Foundry with a custom set)
     * Kick drum from Superior Drummer - different output for different post processing
     * Kick drum - external sample synced with SD.

-I use a second sample because I don't really like the SD sounds.
+I use a second kick sample because I don't really like the SD sounds.
 They are a bit too boomy, too "real".
 So I use another one really clicky.
 The two mixed together gives me what I like.

 I also use a return tracks for a parallel compression.
 I am not going to go in details on what it is, but to explain quickly, you use a dry track and add another track and compress the crap out of it.
 Then you mix the two.
-This way you get a compressed sound but keep more dynamic than if you just compressed one track.
+This way you get a compressed sound but keep more dynamic than if you would have just compressed one track.
 You can learn more [here](http://en.wikipedia.org/wiki/Parallel_compression) or google around.

   * Guitars
     * 2 tracks (left/right)